A local approach to alcohol licensing

 Contact us to find out about catering for special events.

-You can report noise at a licenced premise at any time, day or night.
-Report a problem
+You can report noise at a licensed premise at any time, day or night.

 Repeated or ongoing noise problems can affect our decisions about the alcohol licence for a specific business or premise.
 Council can issue abatement notices or decline applications to renew a licence if noise and nuisance become consistent problems.